hsurisetti/Surfs_Up/README.md

 ## Summary
- Based on the mean temperature statistics we can see that , the temperatures are very ideal.
-The mean temperatures of June representing summer show being 75 F and December temperatures representing winter drops to 71 F. Since both the temperatures are ideal , it looks a prefece place for the tourist to visit.
+ Based on the mean temperature statistics, we can see that , the temperatures are very ideal.
+The mean temperatures of June representing summer show 75 F and December temperatures representing winter drops to 71 F. Since both the temperatures are ideal , it looks a prefect place for the tourist to visit.

  ### <b>Histogram Plots to visualize the data</b>